Casey Netball Association

 f) Players under the influence of alcohol or drugs will not be permitted to take the court.

-m) Teams are responsible for supplying their own First Aid Equipment.
-Basic First Aid is supplied by the YMCA and is available from the Canteen.
+j) Teams are responsible for supplying their own First Aid Equipment.
+Basic First Aid is supplied by the YMCA and is available from the Cafe/Duty Manager

 a) Where this By-Law is silent, a decision can be made that ensures the integrity of the Casey Netball Association is maintained at all times.